Lorti/manu.ninja/src/pages/2018-06-25-ab-testing-using-google-analytics/index.md

 Page | URL (Path)
 - | -
-Page containing the A/B test | `/google-analytics-ab-testing` Version A | `/virtual/A`
+Page containing the A/B test | `/gaab-testing`
+Version A | `/virtual/A`
 Version B | `/virtual/B`

 What does that mean?
-For each request two pageviews are send to Google Analytics: the original pageview of `/google-analytics-ab-testing` and, depending on the version that was served to the user, either `/virtual/A` or `/virtual/B`.
+For each request two pageviews are sent to Google Analytics: the original pageview of `/google-analytics-ab-testing` and, depending on the version that was served to the user, either `/virtual/A` or `/virtual/B`.

 Why virtual pageviews?
 I feel it makes talking about the A/B test easier, as you would normally use phrases like